 Over recent years, CBD has been researched heavily to get to the bottom of how it is so effective for so many different conditions.
 It has now been publicly praised by a range of well-established organizations, (such as The American Epilepsy Society and The National Cancer Trust) as a natural therapeutic option for patients to help with certain symptoms.

-As a result of the research put into CBD – as well as the other cannabinoids present in the cannabis plant – we are now better aware than ever of how it interacts with the human body.
+As a result of this new research into CBD – as well as the other cannabinoids present in the cannabis plant – we are now better aware than ever of how it interacts with the human body.

-It is from these years of research that scientists have been able to establish CBD’s list of functions, and the list is pretty incredible:
+It is from these years of research that scientists have been able to establish CBD’s list of functions, and the list is pretty incredible.
+Among other things, it has been observed to work as an:

 While CBD may not attach to the receptors the same way, it does work with our ECS to help reduce inflammation throughout the body, relieve stress and anxiety, and do many other things that can often lead to a lack of hunger!

-While it may seem like THC is the main culprit for causing a surge in appetite, many people would prefer not to have those psychoactive effects, especially when dealing with a debilitating condition.
-While CBD interacts differently with our bodies, its overall therapeutic effects go a long way in easing a suppressed appetite.
+While it may seem like THC is the main culprit for causing a surge in appetite, many people would prefer not to have those psychoactive effects – especially when dealing with a debilitating condition.
+While CBD interacts differently with our bodies than does THC, its overall therapeutic effects go a long way in easing a suppressed appetite.

 The American Psychological Association released some interesting figures back in 2013, which stated: